 Time needed: 7 days.

 - Get out in the mornings

-Going for a long hike, or visiting a national trust area, farm or play area gets the kids running around and gives them plenty of exercise.
+Going for a long hike, visiting a National Trust area, farm or play area, gets the kids running around and gives them plenty of exercise.
 Getting out first thing in the morning makes it easier to move your kids before they settle down in front of their tv screens.

 - Start with a screen free morning